mike42/gfx-php/docs/api/indexedrasterimage.rst

   .. php:method:: getPalette ()

-  .. php:method:: getRasterData ()
+  .. php:method:: getRasterData () -> string

     Get a binary string representing the underlying image data.
 The formatting of this data is implementation-dependent.

-    :returns: string A binary string representation of the raster data for this image.
+    :returns: string -- A binary string representation of the raster data for this image.

-  .. php:method:: getHeight ()
+  .. php:method:: getHeight () -> int

     Get the height of the image in pixels.

-    :returns: int The height of the image in pixels.
+    :returns: int -- The height of the image in pixels.

   .. php:method:: getMaxVal ()